tortoise/tortoise-orm/README.rst

 ============
 Tortoise is easy-to-use asyncio ORM inspired by Django.

-It is built with relations between models in mind and provides simple api for it, that gives you potential for easily building web services with easy abstractions.
+It is built with relations between models in mind and provides simple api for it, that gives you potential for building web services with easy abstractions.

 You can find docs at `readthedocs <http://tortoise-orm.readthedocs.io/en/latest/>`_